 CREDIT: Doctor's visit photo via Shutterstock

-The study is published today (Dec.
-3) in the journal Cancer.
+The study is published in the March/April issue of the journal Annals of Family Medicine.

 Pass it on: More doctors should speak with teens about long-acting reversible contraception as a method of birth control, experts say.